Being Their Best Selves

 |"We want them to thrive.
 That's the goal."
 Photo Credit: St. Martin de Porres Academy|

 "I've watched these kids develop since they were nine-year-olds.
-It's been very special to share this journey with them and see them blossom," says Allison Rivera, the Academy's president and a founding teacher.
+It's been very special to share this journey with them and see them blossom," says Allison Rivera, the Academy's president, and founding teacher.

 The secret to success for the tuition-free 5-8 grade middle school has been creating a culture where every student has the desire to "be his or her best self," says Rivera.
 That starts with students committing to a 10-hour school day and 11-month school year.